 WHERE I AM NOW

 I currently live in Dallas with my wife Tori and my Australian Shepherds Luna and Ozzy.
-I work as an Investment Analyst for a company in Dallas, and work on My Tennis HQ any chance I get.
+I work in the Investment Team for Cubit Capital in Dallas, and work on My Tennis HQ any chance I get.
 I don’t get to play tennis nearly as often as I’d like these days, but when I do it is always a blast.
 I’ve been trying to teach my wife tennis – it’s not going too well.

 It’s been very exciting to hear back from people who appreciate the work we’ve been doing through My Tennis HQ, and I think we have something pretty special going on.